nbourre/Makeblock-Libraries/README.md

 If you have a discussion about licensing issues, please contact me (myan@makeblock.com -- Mark Yan)

-### How to use:
+## How to use:

-1. Download the source from the git https://codeload.github.com/Makeblock-official/Makeblock-Libraries/zip/master
+1. Download the library from the Arduino Library manager

-2. In the Arduino IDE: "Sketch-> Include Library-> Add .ZIP Library-> select the downloaded file-> Open"
+2. Search for Makeblock in the Library Manager and select `Makeblock Drive Updated`

-3. Click "File-> Examples".
-There are some test programs in "MakeBlockDrive->"
+4. Click "File-> Examples".
+There are some test programs in "MakeBlock Drive Updated->"

-4. Depending on the type of board you're using, you need to modify the header file to match.
+5. Depending on the type of board you're using, you need to modify the header file to match.

    For example, if you're using a mCore.
 You should change `#include <MeOrion.h>` to `#include <MeMCore.h>` Corresponding boards and there header file are: